Last updated: 21 December 2020

 c) Complaints: If you have any complaints or concerns about our handling of your personal information please do get in touch with us and we will do our best to resolve these.
 You can contact us on 0117 900 9000 or you write to us at the address below in section 15.

-In accordance with Article 77 of the General Data Protection Regulation, you have the right to complain about our collection and use of your personal information to the Information Commissioner's Office or the data protection authority in the country where you usually live or work, or where the alleged infringement of the General Data Protection Regulation has taken place.
+You have the right to complain about our collection and use of your personal information to the Information Commissioner's Office or the data protection authority in the country where you usually live or work, or where an alleged privacy infringement has taken place.
 For more information, please contact the local data protection authority at: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF or by phone on 0303 123 1113.

 You may also seek a remedy through local courts if you believe your rights have been breached.